Evolution systems: A framework for studying generic mathematical structures: Generic evolutions

 Fix an evolution system $\Ee$, for the moment with no extra properties.
 We define the following game $\BMG{\Ee}{U}$ for two players, say, \emph{Eve} and \emph{Odd}.
 Here, $U$ is a fixed $\uv$-object.
 The rules are as follows.
 Eve starts the game by choosing a transition $\map {e_0}{\iza}{A_0}$.
 Odd responds with a transition $\map{e_1}{A_0}{A_1}$.
 Eve responds with a transition $\map{e_2}{A_1}{A_2}$; Odd responds with a transition $\map{e_3}{A_2}{A_3}$.
 And so on.
-Such a game is well-known in model theory (see~\cite{HodgesGames} and~\cite{Jouko}) and it was studied by the first author in pure category theory~\cite{Kub61}.

 Note that the rules for both players are identical.
 After infinitely many steps, the players build an evolution $\vec a$.
-We say \emph{Odd wins} if the colimit of $\vec a$ is isomorphic to $U$.
+We say that \emph{Odd wins} if the colimit of $\vec a$ is isomorphic to $U$.
 Otherwise, \emph{Eve wins}.
+Such a game is well-known in model theory, see~\cite{HodgesGames} and~\cite{Jouko}.

 \begin{df} An object $U$ is \define{generic}{generic object} if Odd has a winning strategy in the game $\BMG{\Ee}{U}$. \end{df}

 Note that a generic object is unique up to isomorphism (as long as it exists, of course).
 The reason is simple: Assuming $U$, $V$ are generic, Odd can use a winning strategy aiming at $U$ while at the same time Eve can use Odd's strategy aiming at $V$.
 Playing such a game, the colimit is isomorphic to both $U$ and $V$.